Klinogicare® StarLab

 Paola Brancaccio, Giuseppe Lippi and Nicola Maffulli

-Servizio di Medicina dello Sport, Seconda Universita` di Napoli, Napoli, Italy; U.O.
+Servizio di Medicina dello Sport, Seconda Università di Napoli, Napoli, Italy; U.O.
 Diagnostica Ematochimica, Dipartimento di Patologia e Medicina di Laboratorio, Azienda Ospedaliero-Universitaria di Parma, Parma, Italy; Queen Mary University of London, Barts and The London School of Medicine and Dentistry, Center for Sports and Exercise Medicine, Mile End Hospital, London, England, UK

-Journal Clinical Chemistry and Laboratory Medicine
+Clinical Chemistry and Laboratory Medicine journal

 https://doi.org/10.1515/CCLM.2010.179